JoeyZ56/my-anime-blog/README.md

 All comments are shown on all posts, they need to be seperate by postId

+login background picture takes to long to load

 ### Future Plans

 Users can update posts and account settings